 Q. Does this reform ration health care?

-A. Under SB 810 (Leno), care will be affordable for every Californian, and health system planning will be done by a public, representative Health Policy Board.
-Care will only be “rationed” in the sense that the care you get will be based on the sound medical judgement of your doctor.
+A. Under Medicare for All California, care would be affordable for every Californian, and health system planning would be done by a public, representative Health Policy Board.
+Care would only be “rationed” in the sense that the care you get would be based on the sound medical judgement of your doctor.
 All health care systems now ration care and consider it to be sensible health care planning.
 The question is on what basis is care rationed and who makes the decisions?
 Today, insurance and pharmaceutical companies and HMOs ration care and medications to those who can afford them.

 IV.
 SOCIALIZED MEDICINE